New Red Rock Trail System Signage

 It will extend even further, connecting 41st Street to the historic Continental Gin Complex through an additional segment, formerly known as the Continental Gin Connector.

-Ultimately, the development of the Continental Gin Connector will establish a critical tie-in for planned, large-scale projects aimed at creating safe routes for pedestrians and cyclists between downtown Birmingham and Woodlawn, Crestwood, and Ruffner Mountain Nature Preserve.
+This segment is the final eastern push of the Jones Valley Trail Corridor before branching off towards east Birmingham neighborhoods.
+Its development will establish a critical tie-in for planned, large-scale projects aimed at creating safe routes for pedestrians and cyclists between downtown Birmingham and Woodlawn, Crestwood, and Ruffner Mountain Nature Preserve.

 The entire Hugh Kaul Trail, which is approximately 1.5 miles, is anticipated to be complete by the World Games summer 2022.
 Once complete, recreational users and commuters will be able to safely travel between Railroad Park and Continental Gin, a 2.75-mile continuous trail linking some of Birmingham’s most popular destinations, including Rotary Trail, Pepper Place, Sloss Furnaces, Avondale, and Continental Gin.